 - Your own health issues

-This is why it’s so incredibly important that both autistic people, their loved ones and caregivers find services, treatments and therapies that will provide assistance.
+This is why it’s so incredibly important that autistic people, their loved ones and caregivers find services, treatments and therapies that will assist.

-- Speak with them about volunteering at a quiet place, such as the local library or bookstore.
+- Speak to your loved one about volunteering at a quiet place, such as the local library or bookstore.

-- Try muffling the noise of the bottom of the chair legs scraping on the floor by putting cut tennis balls on the bottom of the chair legs.
+- Try muffling the noise of chair legs scraping on the floor by gluing cut pieces of carpeting to the bottom of the chair legs.

 - Install carpets to muffle sounds.